 Registration by County, 1937.

 Registration by Location: Montreal - No. 181.
 Li Jian-yong.
 Xinhui.
-Sponsored by Kong Chow Association ... .
+Sponsored by Kong Chow Association

 [Note: The above county names represent modern Pinyin spellings.
-In the 19th and 20th centuries they were usually spelled by North American Chinese according to their Cantonese or Taishanese pronunciation: Nanhai = "Namhoi", Panyu = "Punyu", Shunde = "Shuntak", Xiangshan = "Heungshan" (now Zhongshan = "Chungshan"), Dongguan = "Tungkun", Xinhui = "Sunwui", Xinning = "Sunning" (now Taishan = "Toisan", Enping = "Yanping", and Kaiping = "Hoiping".
+In the 19th and 20th centuries they were usually spelled by North American Chinese according to their Cantonese or Taishanese pronunciation: Nanhai = "Namhoi", Panyu = "Punyu", Shunde = "Shuntak", Xiangshan = "Heungshan" (now Zhongshan = "Chungshan"), Dongguan = "Tungkun", Xinhui = "Sunwui", Xinning = "Sunning" (now Taishan = "Toisan"), Enping = "Yanping", and Kaiping = "Hoiping".

 The huiguan names are given here in their Cantonese or Taishanese forms.
 The Pinyin equivalents are Hop Wo = "Hehe", Kong Chow = "Gangzhou", Ning Yung = "Ningyang", Sam Yup = "Sanyi", Si/Sze Yup = "Siyi", Yan Wo = "Renhe", Yeong Wo = "Yanghe"]

-San Francisco and Victoria both formerly had "bone houses" in local cemeteries where exhumed remains, packed ready for onward shipment, were stored or a few months until arrangements for sending the remains to China were finalized.
+San Francisco and Victoria both formerly had "bone houses" in local cemeteries where exhumed remains, packed ready for onward shipment, were stored for a few months until arrangements for sending the remains to China could be finalized.
 Such temporary storage places rapidly filled up after 1937, when first the Japanese seizure of Guangdong province and then unwillingness by the new Communist government to cooperate made it impossible to "repatriate" the exhumed remains to China.
 Not much is known about the bone house or houses in San Francisco.
 In Victoria, however, thanks to the strong interest of the local Chinese Benevolent Association (CBA) and the activist approach of Professor David Lai, the local civic authorities treated the problem of unrepatriated bones with real seriousness.
-The bones were given final burial in made graves within the cemetery. and the former bone house destroyed.
+The bones were given final burial in common graves within the cemetery. and the former bone house destroyed.

-Until several months ago, the editors believed that no picture of any bone house was still in existence.
+Until several months ago, the editors believed that no picture of any North American bone house was still in existence.
 So we were surprised when one of CINARC's corresponding editors, Larry Wong of Vancouver, showed us one.
 Sure enough: the bone house at Harling Point Cemetery.
 What's more, the photo was of the inside, not the outside, The following story is Larry's, reproduced with his permission

 I was with a group of friends in my university year of 1959 and we visited friends in Victoria.
 Some of us thought it'd be cool to visit the cemetery in the (if you pardon the expression) dead of night.
 The window of the warehouse was high up and open, that is, it was a square opening, probably for ventilation.
 I had my camera with me and I was told there were boxes of bones ready to be shipped to China.
 The window was high up so I had to climb on someone's shoulder to peer through the dark opening.
 I managed to rest my elbows on the ledge and pointed the camera into the darkness.
 Only when the flash went off, did I glimpsed the wooden boxes.
 Not until days later when I had the film developed that I realized what I actually saw.